 The Prevent Defense

 O.K.
-You’ve filled out all the paperwork, paid the necessary fees, got the business I.D. numbers you need and even have some business cards.
+You’ve filled out all the paperwork, paid the necessary fees, got all your accounts set up and even have some business cards.

 To keep you playing like a pro, we’ve put together some winning plays that will help you make informed decisions, expand your team predictably and avoid those dreaded penalties, including the ones that can get you thrown out of the game.

 Every pro needs a little help now and then.
 Because a business can have legal and financial ramifications for you, your family and your business partners, you may want to bring a mentor or other business experts into the loop to avoid the inevitable pitfalls.

 Here are just a few of the things you can use a mentor, attorney or CPA for:

 As noted, each business structure offers you advantages and disadvantages.
 A mentor, attorney or CPA can go over the different options with you and help you choose a business structure that meets your unique needs.